The 5 step process to get certified

 • Offered at HVAC wholesaler locations (Johnstone Supply, Ferguson, Wesco), technical schools, and testing centers

-• Bring government-issued photo ID
+• Bring a government issued photo ID

-5. Receive Your EPA 608 Certification
+5. Receive your EPA 608 certification

 • The card shows your name, certification type, and issuing organization

-See our EPA 608 exam results guide for full details on score reports, temporary pass sheets, and certification card timelines.
+See our EPA 608 exam results guide for full details on score reports, temporary pass sheets, and card timelines.

-ESCO Institute Yes Yes $60–$85 Immediate (online)
+ESCO Institute Yes Yes $60 to $85 Immediate (online)

-Mainstream Engineering Yes Limited $24.95–$65 Immediate (online)
+Mainstream Engineering Yes Limited $24.95 to $65 Immediate (online)

-HVAC Excellence Yes Yes $50–$80 Immediate (online)
+HVAC Excellence Yes Yes $50 to $80 Immediate (online)

 Do I need work experience to take the EPA 608 exam?